patel-rupin2000/certificate_generator_with_auto-mailing_system/README.md

 you can just check teams folder certificates will generated according to following path teams->college's name->event->.jpg file

-5.for firebase just alter the credentials and apiKey in config.js file same config which are given in cert.py
+5.for firebase just alter the credentials and apiKey in config.js file same config which are given in certi.py with your own apiKey

 config={
     "apiKey": "****",